odriverobotics/ODrive/docs/getting-started.md

     </div></details>

-  * `odrv0.axis0.encoder.config.cpr`: Encoder Count Per Revolution (CPR).
+  * _if using encoder_: `odrv0.axis0.encoder.config.cpr`: Encoder Count Per Revolution (CPR).
 This is 4x the Pulse Per Revolution (PPR) value.
 Usually this is indicated in the datasheet of your encoder.
+  * _if not using encoder_:
+    * If you wish to run in sensorless mode, please see [Setting up Sensorless](commands.md#setting-up-sensorless).
+    * If you are using hall sensor feedback, please see the [hoverboard motor example](hoverboard.md).

 3. Save configuration.
 You can save all `.config` parameters to persistent memory such that the ODrive remembers them between power cycles.